Tuesday, 8 May 2018

 VEGETARIAN BOLOGNESE SAUCE

 Hi and welcome to our Vegetarian Kitchen.
 This week we have our own recipe for vegetarian Bolognese Sauce.
-This sauce is the most well known of Italian sauces - most people have had Spaghetti Bolognese but is also used with other pasta dishes e.g. Lasagne.
+This sauce is the most well known of Italian sauces - usually served with Spaghetti but you can serve it with any pasta e.g. penne orr fusilli, or make lasagne.

 450g Quorn vegetarian mince